-The purpose of the CV is to tell others what you have done and how to contact you.
-It should be an honest and accurate representation of your qualifications for Anesthesiology residency training.
+The purpose of the CV is to showcase your education, skills, and experiences in a concise and articulate format.
+It should be an honest and accurate representation of your qualifications for anesthesiology residency training.

 ERAS will generate a CV for you with the information you enter.

-To make a separate CV in addition to the ERAS CV (ex- for individuals who will be writing letters of recommendation), here are some basic guidelines.
+To make a separate CV in addition to the ERAS CV (ex- for individuals who will be writing your letters of recommendation), here are some basic guidelines:

 The Personal Statement

-- Your CV should be a concise document.
+- Your CV should be a clear and concise document.
 Here is a template you can use.

 - Print your CV on high quality paper for a professional appearance.